Inside the world’s most unusual hotel workouts

 (Image: Shaarif Anees Water Sports)

 If any Maldivian resort is going to up its fitness rep(s), it's Cheval Blanc's ultra-chiselled Randheli outpost.
-One private island is devoted solely to tennis and padel courts, but the real curveball?
+One private island is devoted solely to grass and hard-surface tennis courts, but the real curveball?
 The Maldives' only surf simulator.
 Water is pumped over a contoured surface to mimic wave-riding, with flow adjusted to your level – be it seasoned daredevil or just daring to stand up.
 After all that legwork, bob in your villa's 12.5m infinity pool, lapped up for serious swimming as standard.
 Truly a new wave of luxury.

 Vertical workout